JPLee01/pandas-project/README.md

 plt.savefig("Visualisations/Pairplot of the Data Set.png")
 plt.show()
 ```
   * Note the above code creates a Pairplot with Scatterplots as the upper plots, Stepped Histrograms as the diagional plots and KDE Plots as the lower plots.
-With a Pairplot there is a lot of flexability with regards to the type of plots.
+With a Pairplot there is a lot of flexability with regards to the type of plots which can be used.

 The following plots will be produced as a result of the above code:
 <img align="center" width="925" height="925" img src="https://github.com/JPLee01/pandas-project/blob/master/Visualisations/Pairplot%20of%20the%20Data%20Set.png">